ut-texas-robotics/docker_workshop/README.md

 # Docker for Robotics Workshop

 This repo contains exercises and supporting documentation for the workshop held on November 3, 2023.
+Participants learned how to use Docker to run ROS on robot hardware, regardless of the required Ubuntu OS and ROS versions.

 ## Using the Documentation